jliujack/yellowcake/content/posts/2021-05-26-new-commercial-registration-rules-provide-fdi-in-shenzhen-with-more-facilitation.md

 Many foreign investors used to set up companies in Hong Kong first, and later set up their Chinese subsidiaries through their Hong Kong companies to further carry out business activities in mainland China.
 The Revised Rules will save a lot of time and cost for foreign investors who have set up companies in Hong Kong but also would like to directly carry out business in Shenzhen.
 In this case, foreign investors can decide whether it is still necessary to set up a new entity in Shenzhen.

-However, the Revised Rules do not specify the details about how Hong Kong and Macao investors directly obtain business licenses at the current moment.
+However, the Revised Rules currently do not specify the details about how investors from Hong Kong and Macao can directly obtain business licenses.
 The specific details shall be worked out separately by the Shenzhen government.

 **Implementing a Temporary Closure Registration System**